GraphSAINT/GraphSAINT/README.md

 The hyperparameters needed in training can be set via the configuration file: `./train_config/<name>.yml`.

-The configuration files to reproduce the Table 2 results are packed in `./train_config/neurips/`.
+The configuration files to reproduce the Table 2 results are packed in `./train_config/neurips/` (some configuration files now produces even better results compared with Table 2).

 For detailed description of the configuration file format, please see `./train_config/README.md`

 ## Run Training

 We suggest looking through the available tensorflow command line flags defined in `./graphsaint/globals.py`.
-By properly setting the flags, you can maximize CPU utilization (by telling the number of available cores), and turn on / off Tensorboard, etc.
+By properly setting the flags, you can maximize CPU utilization in the sampling step (by telling the number of available cores), and turn on / off Tensorboard, etc.

 To run the code on cpu